CoachCooz/Linear-Regression-on-Boston-Housing/README.md

 ![png](output_32_2.png)

 There appears to be a linear relationship between `medv` and `rm`, but not `medv` and `zn`.
 Because of this, the legitimacy of `zn` as a variable must be questioned because it doesn't pass the linearity assumption.
-For now, I'm going to go through the entire regression process with these variables as is just as a vanilla process.
+For now, I'm going to go through the entire regression process with these variables as is, just as a vanilla process.

 ```python